Correspondence between factorability and normalisation in monoids: Correspondence between factorability structures and quadratic normalisations

 \subsection{Factorability in relation to quadratic normalisation of class $\left(4,3\right)$}

 \uline{}Having established a general correspondence between a factorability structure and a quadratic normalisation in the previous subsection, we are now going to further elaborate these links in the case when the quadratic normalisation involved is of class $\left(4,3\right)$.
-First we emphasise a particular, yet important, consequence of Proposition \ref{prop:normalisation-yields-local-factorability}. \begin{cor} Assume that $\left(S,N\right)$ is a quadratic normalisation of class $\left(4,3\right)$ mod $e$ for $M$.
-Then $\left(M,S,\eta_{N}\right)$ is a factorable monoid. \end{cor}
+First we emphasise a particular, yet important, consequence of Proposition~\ref{prop:normalisation-yields-local-factorability}. \begin{cor} If $\left(S,N\right)$ is a quadratic normalisation of class $\left(4,3\right)$ mod $1$ for a monoid $M$, then \textup{$\overline{N}$} is a local factorability structure. \end{cor}